For K-8 School Leaders

 Here's what to do.

 Written by a K-8 Director of Technology — not a consultant, not a vendor.
-A practitioner who has done the work, made the mistakes, and built what actually holds up when a school board asks for answers on Monday.
+Someone who has done the work, made the mistakes, and built what actually holds up when a school board asks for answers on Monday.

 20+ years